mauriora/Utils-SPFx-Controls-React/README.md

 ## Contribute

-Please feel aprreciate to contribute.
+Please feel appreciate to contribute.
 Priority at this stage is cleaning up and documentation.